Revisions to Regulations: Bulk Storage of Petroleum and Chemicals; Management of Used Oil

 Also, DEC added provisions to Subpart 374-2 regarding used oil acceptance requirements for "service establishments" and "retail establishments."
 These provisions are mandated by statute (ECL Article 23 Title 23), and have been reflected in the used oil regulations.
 Revised 6 NYCRR Part 613, which is independently applicable to many used oil tanks, contains provisions to prohibit the delivery of petroleum, including used oil, to a tank that does not meet certain minimal standards.
 Subpart 374-2 has been clarified to indicate that if a used oil tank at a service or retail establishment is "tagged" with a notice that adding petroleum to the tank is prohibited, the owner or operator must provide an alternate container or tank for storing used oil from household do-it-yourselfer used oil changers.
 Such alternate storage must be designed and operated in compliance with all applicable used oil storage requirements.

 Chemical Bulk Storage (CBS) Regulations

 As with the PBS regulations, DEC revised the CBS regulations (6 NYCRR Parts 596-599).
 The results are similar to those described above for the PBS regulations including the consolidation of state and 1988 federal requirements, addition of operator training requirements, and inclusion of authority to prohibit deliveries of hazardous substances to tank systems in significant non-compliance with the regulations.
 Individual Parts have been changed as follows:

 - Part 595 (Releases of Hazardous Substances): repealed and placed these requirements in Parts 597 and 598;

 - Part 596 (Hazardous Substances Bulk Storage Regulations): repealed and replaced with a new Part 596 (Hazardous Substance Bulk Storage Facility Registration);

 - Part 597 (List of Hazardous Substances): repealed and replaced with a new Part 597 (Hazardous Substance Identification, Release Prohibition and Release Reporting);

 - Part 598 (Handling and Storage of Hazardous Substances): amended; and

 - Part 599 (rename as Standards for New Hazardous Substance Tank Systems); amended.

-- Proposed Program Policy DER-40 [Draft] Operator Training - DEC proposed a new program policy for operator training.
+- Program Policy DER-40 Operator Training - a new program policy for underground storage tank operator training.

 More about Revisions to Regulations: Bulk Storage of Petroleum and Chemicals; Management of Used Oil: